Talentica/HungryHippos/Readme.md

 ### Data publish.
-Data publish module allows the user to publish large data set across the cluster of machines from client machine.
-This distributed data become eligible to get executed during job execution.
+Data publish module allows the user to publish large data set across the cluster of machines from client machine.This distributed data become eligible to get executed during job execution.

 Data publish jar will be availaible in installation package of the Hungry Hippos.
 Execute the following command to get start with data publish.

     java -cp data-publisher-<varsion>.jar <main-class> <client-config.xml> <input-data>
     <relative-distributed-directory-path> <optional-args>